What Is Self-leveling Compound?

 The floor should be stable before applying a self-leveling compound.
 With concrete floors, this is hardly an issue, but with wooden subfloors, the task may be almost impossible to handle.
 If a wooden subfloor moves when you step on it, a self-level compound might not be the best decision: it will break.
 Furthermore, the floor needs to be cleaned from dust and dirt before applying a self-leveling compound.

 Before placing the self-leveling compound, it is essential to apply a brush or two of primer.
 This way, you will ensure a solid bond for the self-leveling compound.
 You have to wait until the primer dries because if wet, it may react with the self-leveling compound and make it less stable.
 As part of the process, air the room after applying the primer and you will speed up drying and eliminate unpleasant smells.

 Identifying Uneven Surfaces

 You can slide a framing square over the floor and find if it has any cavities.
-Mark these spots: they will be the ones where the self-leveling compound will be applied.
+Mark these spots: they will be the ones you apply self-leveling compound to.

 Prepare to Work with a Self-leveling Compound

 It is important to work fast because the self-leveling compound dries very fast.
 The whole process of pouring, mixing, and spreading the compound should take no more than 20 minutes.
 The manufacturer’s guide should be followed.
 It is recommended to work with gloves and a face mask to avoid breathing the dust from the self-leveling compound: it may lead to cough or even allergies.
 For best results, you should mix the compound with a drill and add as much water as specified in the instructions.
 It is better to use cold water, thus lengthening the period before the compound dries up.